define-null/rebar-lock-deps/README.md

 declared it.
 Note that if a dependency is declared more than once, the script picks a spec "at random" to use.

+## Keeping some dependencies first ##

+If there are dependencies which you wish to be the first in rebar.config.lock, you can list them using the `keep_first` option on the command line (comma separate multiple values).
+For example, `rebar lock-deps keep_first=lager` would always keep `lager` as the first dependency in the deps list.
+This can be helpful when using lager.
+For more information, see https://github.com/basho/rebar/issues/270

 ## How you can integrate it into your build ##

 Assuming you build your project with `make`, add the following to your